leonardofaria/leonardofaria.net/content/posts/2020/05/20/changing-node-versions-automatically-per-directory.md

   - javascript
 ---

-Working in multiple Node projects sometimes means using different versions of Node. [nvm](https://github.com/nvm-sh/nvm) is one popular solution for Linux, macOS and Windows WSL that handles multiple Node installations.
-One of its most unknown tricks is the [deeper shell integration](https://github.com/nvm-sh/nvm#deeper-shell-integration).
+Working in multiple Node projects sometimes means using different versions of Node. <A href="https://github.com/nvm-sh/nvm">nvm</A> is one popular solution for Linux, macOS and Windows WSL that handles multiple Node installations.
+One of its most unknown tricks is the <A href="https://github.com/nvm-sh/nvm#deeper-shell-integration">deeper shell integration</A>.
 Check the video:

 <video className="h-auto" controls autoPlay="autoPlay">
   <source src="/wp-content/uploads/2020/05/nvm.mp4" type="video/mp4" />